BLOCK, INC. (NYSE: XYZ) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Block, Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Block, Inc. (“Block” or the “Company”) (NYSE: XYZ) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Block Class A common stock, and/or would like to discuss your legal rights and options please visit Block, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Block Class A common stock, and/or would like to discuss your legal rights and options please visit Block, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Northern District of California on behalf of investors purchased or acquired the Class A common stock of Block between February 26, 2020 and April 30, 2024, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.